My Al Capone Museum | home

 According to document research and facts, this entry for the item in Leslie Hindman's catalog is incorrect.
 The initials on the glasses do not match up with Al Capone's parents, grandparents or Mae Capone's family initials as suggested.

-I've contacted the Capone /Coughlin relatives and no one can connect the JCG monogram to any of Al's relatives besides Al.
+I've contacted the Capone / Coughlin relatives and no one can connect the JCG monogram to any of Al's relatives besides Al or Ralph Jr.

 At first, the impression is what about John Capone?
 Nice thought, but John's name was Ermino John Capone which would have made his monogram ECJ and not JCG.

-The Gabriel title was only used later and only as a last name when Ralph Jr. dropped the Capone name to seek anonymity from the limelight.
+It was Ralph Capone Jr. He used the middle Gabriel title later in his life only as a last name when he dropped the Capone name to seek anonymity from the limelight.

 "A.C." was inscribed on Al Capone's most personal possessions.
 EX: Diamond pocket watch, a photo locket from his wife or for a monogram on the left sleeve of his silk shirts.